EncoreTechnologies/blog/content/blog/2017/11/stackstorm-inquiries.md

 ### Duo - Protect an Application

-Once you've completed the signup and activation process you will be brought to a screen where we'll add a new application to protect using Duo.
-In this cas we want to protect a `Web SDK` application, type this into the search bar (1) and click `Protect this Application` (2):
+Once you've completed the signup and activation process you will be brought to a screen where you'll add a new application to protect using Duo.
+In this cas we want to protect a `Web SDK` application.
+Type `Web SDK` into the search bar (1) and click `Protect this Application` (2):

 ![Protect an Application](/img/2017/11/duo_protect_an_application.jpg)

-You will then be brought to a screen with your new credentials for this application.
-Save these off, we'll be using them later in the Duo pack config.
+You will then be brought to a screen containing your new credentials for this application.
+Save these off, we'll be using them later for the Duo pack config.

 ![Web SDK Details](/img/2017/11/duo_web_sdk_details.jpg)